 Cookbook » Conditional Tasking

 Parallel workloads often require making control-flow decisions across dependent tasks.
-Taskflow supports an very efficient interface of conditional tasking for users to implement general control flow such as dynamic flow, cycles, and conditionals that are otherwise difficult to do with existing frameworks.
+Taskflow supports a very efficient interface of conditional tasking for users to implement general control flow such as dynamic flow, cycles and conditionals that are otherwise difficult to do with existing frameworks.

 Create a Condition Task